-Fudge Paintbox is one of the different semi-permanent dyes available to you when you want to dye hair purple.
-These dyes are a conditioning cream that can be applied after shampooing your hair and left to soak in for half an hour to dye your hair a bright or vibrant color.
+Fudge Paintbox is one of the different semi-permanent dyes you can use to dye hair purple.
+These dyes are a conditioning cream that can be applied after shampooing your hair or even directly after lightening.
+Leave the color to soak in for half an hour to dye your hair a bright or vibrant color without any damage.

 Manic Panic Hair Dye

 Manic Panic is another popular dye brand that manufactures bright colors and offers a range of semi-permanent purple hair dyes.
 Their Mystic Heather dye is a lilac shade, Purple Haze will give you a bright purple color, and Electric Amethyst is a darker purple.